Grace Darling (actress)

-Grace Darling (born Grace Foster; November 20, 1893 – October 7, 1963) was an American actress who was active in Hollywood during the silent era.
+Grace Darling (née Foster; November 20, 1893 – October 7, 1963) was an American actress who was active in Hollywood during the silent era.
 She was best known for her role as Beatrice Fairfax in a 1916 serial of the same name.

 Biography

 Darling was reportedly born in New York City.
 By the mid-1910s, she was under contract at Hearst-Selig, and would write travelogues for Hearst papers from her globe-trotting adventures.
 She was a bit eccentric, and was known for carrying around a doll dressed in imaginative outfits during the height of her fame.
 She was sometimes confused for the actress Ruth Darling, who died in a 1918 car crash in San Francisco.
 She told reporters she married actor Pat Rooney when she was 15 years old; despite their eventual divorce, she was caring for him at the time of his death.
 She was also married to a Harry Turek of San Francisco.